makersacademy/rps-challenge/README.md

 As a marketeer
 So that I can enjoy myself away from the daily grind
 I would like to be able to play rock/paper/scissors

+Change the game so that two marketeers can play against each other

+-- working? but not fully tested
+Need to add feature tests for all the possible outcomes - to second_play_result.spec and computer_play_spec.

 -------